fort-major/msq/README.md

 By default (if you're running dfx on :8080 and change nothing) its content should be equal to the content of `example.env` file.
 If you change any devserver host (snap, snap website or demo website), then you should also change it in `.env.dev`.
 If you want to deploy this in production, then you would need another file, called `.env.prod`.
+DFX env variables (starting with "CANISTER_ID_") are propagated to vite automatically.
+The same goes for env variables starting with "MSQ_".

 ### Build
 * `pnpm run build`